 Jump to:

-Whenever I'm in the mood for something crispy and spicy, Indian snacks always hit the spot.
-They offer a satisfying combination of salty, sweet, and tangy flavors, just like this delicious Aloo Tikki, also known as Aloo Tikki Chaat.
+Whenever I'm in the mood for something crispy and 'chatpatta' (sweet and spicy) with my chai, Indian snacks always hit the spot.
+They offer a satisfying combination of salty, sweet, and tangy flavors, just like this delicious Aloo Tikki.

-Aloo Tikki is an Indian spiced potato patty that is soft and fluffy in the middle and is fried to golden and crispy deliciousness.
-This popular snack is an Indian equivalent of American hash browns.
+Aloo Tikki is an Indian spiced potato patty that is soft and fluffy in the middle and fried to golden, crispy deliciousness.
+Think of it as a spicier cousin of hash browns.

-This recipe is my easy, homemade take on an authentic street-side Aloo Tikki that comes together in less than 30 minutes.
+This recipe is my easier and healthier, no-fry take on an authentic street-side Aloo Tikki that comes together in less than 30 minutes.
+I've also included two tips for crispy tikkis every single time without deep frying.
+Let's get started!

 Ingredients - Notes & Substitutions